lady and dog sit at the Cuyahoga Valley National Park sign

 Cuyahoga Valley Scenic Railroad.
 Source: Commons Media

 Cuyahoga Valley National Park is the only national park with a non-profit heritage railroad providing transportation throughout the park to thousands of visitors each year.
-They also operate many educational programs that inform railway visitors about its history and natural environment that it contains through the park system.
+They also operate many educational programs that inform railway visitors about its history and the natural environment that it contains through the park system.

 The Cuyahoga Valley Scenic Railroad is a tourist excursion railway with many boarding stations throughout the park.
 I left it off of the list of sites until now because not only is it an attraction, but it is also a great way to get around the park.
 Hikers and bikers can purchase a cheap one-way ticket, ride the rails to a distant boarding station, and then take the park trails back to the original starting point.
 Using the railroad’s BIKE ABOARD! program, the train staff can load bikes into the specialized storage train car to transport to the designated stops along the route.